Vacuum muon decay and interaction with laser pulses

 \emph{Low intensity background (perturbative case) --} It is instructive to begin with the case that the field intensity is small enough that $\xi \ll 1$, where $\xi$ represents $\xi_{e}$ and $\xi_{\mu}$.
 Then the transition matrix $\tsf{T}$ can be expanded in the charge-field interaction $\xi$ as $\tsf{T} = \sum_{ij}\tsf{T}_{ij}$ where $i$ ($j$) refer to the number of interactions between the plane wave background and the muon (electron) (see \figref{fig:pert1a}).
 The laser background is modelled as a plane wave of finite spatiotemporal extent.
 The scaled vector potential $a=eA$ (with $e>0$ the charge on a positron) can be written ${a(\phi) = m \xi \eps\,g(\phi)}$ where $m$ is a mass, $\xi$ an intensity parameter, $\eps$ a polarisation vector and $\phi$ the phase where $\phi=\vkap \cdot x$ with $\vkap$ the wavevector.
+The squared intensity parameter, $\xi_{s}^2$ satisfies \cite{heinzl10}: $\xi^{2}_{s} = e^{2} \langle p\cdot T \cdot p \rangle_{\phi}/[m_{s}(\vkap\cdot p)]^2$ where $s\in\{e,\mu\}$ refers to the particle species (electron or muon), $p$ is the particle momentum, $T$ is the energy momentum tensor and $\langle \cdot \rangle_{\phi}$ refers to cycle-averaging over the phase, $\phi$.
 To represent a finite plane wave pulse, we choose $g(\phi)$ to be non-zero only when $0<\phi<\Phi$ so that $\Phi$ denotes the pulse phase duration.
-(DC components can be included in the pulse description, but as we will see, we are interested in channels that do not change the net particle momentum.)
+(Zero-frequency components can be included in the pulse description, but as we will see, we are interested in channels that do not change the net particle momentum.)

 Vacuum decay kinematics are reflected by $\tsf{T}_{00} \propto \delta^{(4)}(Q)$.
 When external-field photon interactions are added, we find each $\tsf{T}_{ij}$ contains some contribution with the same kinematics as vacuum decay and some with different kinematics, allowing $Q \neq 0$.
 At the probability level, contributions with the same kinematics will interfere.
 The vacuum term scales as $\sim VT$ for typical measurement volume $V$ and time $T$, whereas laser-only terms scale as $\sim V \tau$ where $\tau=\Phi/\vkap^{0}$ is the laser pulse duration.
 Since $\tau \ll T$, only the vacuum terms are retained.
 Furthermore, the arguments cited in the introduction from previous work also imply direct modification of muon decay \emph{inside} the pulse should be negligible in the perturbative regime.